rhgarcia/tropes_open_data/README.md

 a dozen of years old at maximum and in the adventure genre.

 Regarding the tropes, the number of films by trope goes up to 1502 (ShoutOut);
-however, the average of films by trope is (14.086) and the data ts a folded Cauchy distribution (location=0.13, shape=1.0, scale=3.735).
+however, the average of films by trope is (14.086) and the data fits a folded Cauchy distribution (location=0.13, shape=1.0, scale=3.735).
 This distribution is also characterized by a long tail and by a mode that is close to the minimum, that means that all the tropes tend to be discovered in a few